Hey Kids (Start Here)

 No problem at all.

-Dear Hermann, Newt thinks, wandering through their empty rooms, collecting his boots, locating his keys, and composing a post-it note like a guy with foresight, I had to leave because Hypothetical Rain called me and told me I needed this thing.
+Dear Hermann, Newt thinks, wandering through their empty rooms, collecting his boots, locating his keys, and composing a Post-it note like a guy with foresight, I had to leave because Hypothetical Rain called me and told me I needed this thing.
 Be back soon.

-Eh, that’s probably no good.
+Eh, that’s no good.
 Too vague.

-Dear Hermann, Newt thinks, fighting with his bootlaces a little too much for a guy who had been pretty outrageously skilled with a scalpel back in the day, where ‘back in the day’ is actually three weeks ago, give or take,Hypothetical Rain says I need some iron supplements because I’m a little bit anemic.
+Dear Hermann, Newt thinks, fighting with his bootlaces a little too much for a guy who’d been pretty outrageously skilled with a scalpel back in the day, where “back in the day” is three weeks ago, give or take, Hypothetical Rain says I need iron supplements because I’m a little bit anemic.
 Who died and made her a nutritionist, am I right?
 Maybe all the nutritionists in San Fran, actually.
 This is awkward.
 Anyway, I went to get them like a normal person.

 That’s probably not great either.